JuliaMolSim/Molly.jl/docs/src/docs.md

 - [`ShiftedForceCutoff`](@ref)
 - [`CubicSplineCutoff`](@ref)

-The following interactions can use a cutoff by passing the cutoff to the `cutoff` constructor keyword argument:
+The following interactions can use a cutoff:
 - [`LennardJones`](@ref)
 - [`SoftSphere`](@ref)
 - [`Mie`](@ref)
 - [`Coulomb`](@ref)
-[`CoulombReactionField`](@ref) and the implicit solvent models have arguments for a cutoff distance.
+In addition, [`CoulombReactionField`](@ref) and the implicit solvent models have a `dist_cutoff` argument for a cutoff distance.

 ## Simulators